Jian Ghomeshi

-Jian Ghomeshi (born June 9, 1967) is a British-born Persian-Canadian broadcaster, writer, musician, producer and former CBC personality.
+Jian Ghomeshi (born June 9, 1967) is a Canadian broadcaster, writer, musician, producer and former CBC personality.
 From 1990 to 2000, he was a vocalist and drummer in the Thornhill-based folk-pop band Moxy Früvous.
 In the 2000s, he became a television and radio broadcaster.
-He hosted, among others, the CBC Newsworld program Play (2002–2005), the CBC Radio One program The National Playlist (2005–2006), and the CBC Radio One program Q, which he co-created and hosted from 2007 to 2014, until he was fired by the CBC.
-Q, which featured interviews with prominent cultural and entertainment figures, became the highest rated show in its timeslot in CBC history.
+He hosted, among others, the CBC Newsworld program Play (2002–2005), the CBC Radio One program The National Playlist (2005–2006), and the CBC Radio One program Q, which he co-created and hosted from 2007 to 2014.

-In 2014 and 2015, Ghomeshi was the subject of allegations of sexual assault and sexual harassment; he was eventually arrested.
-In late 2015, Ghomeshi pleaded not guilty to the charges and his trial began in early 2016.
-That March he was acquitted of five of the charges, and in May the Crown withdrew the last remaining charge after Ghomeshi signed a peace bond and apologized to his accuser.
-In April 2017, Ghomeshi launched a new online venture, The Ideation Project.
+Ghomeshi was fired by the CBC in 2014, as allegations of sexual assault and sexual harassment came out, for which he was eventually arrested.
+In late 2015, Ghomeshi pleaded not guilty to the charges, and his trial began in early 2016.
+That March he was acquitted of five of the charges, and in May, the Crown withdrew the last remaining charge after Ghomeshi signed a peace bond and apologized to his accuser.
 In 2018, Ghomeshi's essay "Reflections from a Hashtag" was published in The New York Review of Books, which led to widespread criticism of the magazine.

+Since 2020, Ghomeshi has been the executive producer and host of Roqe, an English-language podcast aimed at the Iranian diaspora.